Dave's Travel Pages

 Pretty standard stuff really.

-Does this make you feel unsafe or uncomfortable?
+Does street art and graffiti make you feel unsafe or uncomfortable?

 street art is everywhere in Athens Greece